 - Angkor Temples Private Small-Group Tour

 Naturally, the rate he’ll offer will actually be much worse than the official rate because he is depending on you not really knowing how much a Cambodian riel is worth.
-Furthermore, exchanging your currency for riels is essentially pointless because most purchases can be made with US dollars.
-If you are approached by such a scammer, politely but firmly decline and, in the unlikely event that you do happen to want or need some Cambodian money, go to an official currency exchange.
+Exchanging for riels is pointless because you can use US dollars.
+If you experience a situation, politely but firmly decline and, if you do happen need some Cambodian money, go to an official currency exchange.

 Common cons around temples include unofficial guides, overpriced guidebooks and souvenirs, selling incense so you can do some (probably entirely made-up) prayer and insisting that you won’t be able to find food and water around the temple complex.
 In all of these cases, the best solution is to ignore the touts entirely.